Most people in the United States don’t think about journalism in the Caribbean region.

-Storr said she would like to see more students at Penn State Beaver exposed to different cultures.
-One way this can happen, she said, is through the campus’ plan to recruit international students, who can then share their culture with students here.
+Storr said she would like to see more students at Beaver campus exposed to different cultures.
+One way this can happen, she said, is through the campus’ plan to recruit international students, who can share their culture with students here.

-Most students are willing to experience different cultures, she said.
-I think students are, on the surface, more open.”
+"Most students are willing to experience different cultures," she said.
+"I think students are, on the surface, more open.”